 Locking in the rate does not mean you're wedded to that lender.
 You're free to go elsewhere for a loan if the rates have gone down when the transaction is ready to close.
 Many borrowers think they are stuck with the loan they have locked in.
 However, the truth is that if rates go down and you threaten to pull the loan, the lender will probably renegotiate the interest rate because it wants to keep its customers.

 A 30-day rate lock might cost you half a point, whereas a 60-day rate lock might cost one full point.
 Points are a percentage of the loan amount.
 So, half a point on a $200,000 loan is $1,000.
 You won't pay these fees paid upfront; you'll pay them at closing.
 So if the loan never closes because you've changed your mind or gone elsewhere, you won't pay a fee.

 In most cases, if you don't want to pay for the loan lock through points, the fee can be computed into the interest rate.

 Is There a Downside to a Loan Lock?

 There is rarely a reason not to lock a loan.
-Interest rates change daily, sometimes hourly.
-To protect yourself against the volatility of the marketplace, it's a good idea to lock your rate once you are satisfied with it.
+Interest rates change daily, sometimes even hourly.
+To protect yourself against the marketplace's volatility, it's a good idea to lock your rate once you are satisfied with it.

 Just remember that if the rate was acceptable when it was locked three weeks ago, a drop of an eighth of a point or so isn't the end of the world.
 You don't need to try to squeak out every dime to get a good deal.
 The important thing is that you end up with a home you're happy with at a price you can afford.